 Legal measures were taken against four separate people in Australia alone who were actively contributing to the campaign or supporting and republishing its claims.
 In some cases the Movement took legal measures directly while, in others, individuals targeted specifically within the Movement took legal measures personally.
 In one instance, after the organization filed a complaint with a State human rights commission, which was accepted, the party concerned was then contacted by the human rights commission to resolve the complaint through mediation.
 Following this, the person terminated their phone line, stopped responding to emails, and the commission was unable to contact or reach the person again.
 The person stopped though, which was the main thing.
 Another volunteer in Australia who was personally maligned took court action, which led to the person behind the harassment removing the material they had posted and ceasing any further public attacks.
-Legal measures taken by Mark and Angela Pritchard against two other parties were also successful.
+Legal measures taken by Mark Pritchard and his wife Lara against two other parties were also successful.

 In 2010, I contributed to a blog where I and some other members sought to reply to the falsehoods brought up in the smear campaign, and explain what really happened from what we actually witnessed ourselves.
 In response, the Movement received a threatening letter from the instigators of the smear campaign demanding we remove the content they objected to, and demanding that certain parties behind the online attacks not be identified by name when we responded to their material (which named Mark Pritchard extensively).
 They threatened to sue us if we did not comply.
 I was one of the few people singled out by name in that letter and threatened with legal action.
 I thought it was hypocritical for them to claim they were all for free speech, and then seek to silence people for giving their views on matters they themselves brought up in public – and quite absurd to complain about being publicly identified after publicly attacking others by name.
 We had a right of reply.
 As I saw it, if they did not want those matters discussed they should not have brought them up publicly to begin with.
 In the end, it was decided to make a more official response on a site setup by The Gnostic Movement, instead of an informal blog.